cap-js/docs/guides/databases.md

 ### Native DB Queries

-If required you can also use native DB features by executing native SQL queries:
+If required you can also use native database features by executing native SQL queries:

 <div markdown="1" class="impl node">